junxit/us-congress-bills-119/metadata.md

 - 2025-12-11 — The Speaker designated the Honorable Addison P. McDowell to act as Chairman of the Committee.
 - 2025-12-11 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2025-12-11 — The previous question was ordered pursuant to the rule.
+- 2025-12-15 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.